J. Hector St. John de Crèvecœur: Later life

 In 1784, he published a two-volume version of his Letters from an American Farmer, enlarged and completely rewritten in French.
 A three-volume version followed in 1787.
 Both his English and his French books were translated into several other European languages and widely disseminated throughout Europe.
-For many years, Crèvecœur was identified by European readers with his fictional narrator, James, the 'American farmer', and held in high esteem by readers and fellow-writers across Europe.

-By the time he published another three-volume work in 1801, entitled Voyage dans la Haute-Pensylvanie et dans l'état de New-York, however, his fame had faded and the damages of the French Revolution and its aftermath had made people less interested in the United States.
+For many years, Crèvecœur was identified by European readers with his fictional narrator, James, the "American farmer," and held in high esteem by readers and fellow writers across Europe.
+When he published another three-volume work in 1801, Voyage dans la Haute-Pensylvanie et dans l'état de New-York, his fame had faded and the damages of the French Revolution and its aftermath had made people less interested in the United States.
 His book was ignored.
 An abbreviated German translation appeared the following year.
 An English translation was not published until 1964.
-Much of de Crevecoeur's best work has been published posthumously, most recently as More Letters from the American Farmer: An edition of the Essays in English Left Unpublished by Crèvecœur, edited by Dennis D. Moore (Athens, Georgia: University of Georgia Press, 1995).
+Much of Crèvecœur's best work has been published posthumously, most recently as More Letters from the American Farmer: An edition of the Essays in English Left Unpublished by Crèvecœur, edited by Dennis D. Moore (Athens, Georgia: University of Georgia Press, 1995).

 Particularly concerned about the condition of slaves, he joined the Société des Amis des Noirs (Society of the Friends of the Blacks), founded in Paris.
 Crèvecœur was elected to the American Philosophical Society in 1789.
 In 1789, during a stay in France, he was trapped by the political upheaval that was quickly turning into the French Revolution.
-At risk as an aristocrat, he went into hiding, while secretly trying to gain passage to the United States.
+At risk as an aristocrat, he went into hiding and secretly tried to gain passage to the United States.
 The necessary papers were finally delivered to him by the new American ambassador to France, James Monroe.
-At the end of his life Crèvecœur returned to France and settled permanently on land he inherited from his father.
-On November 12, 1813, he died in Sarcelles, Val d'Oise, France.
+At the end of his life.
+Crèvecœur returned to France and settled permanently on land that he inherited from his father.
+On November 12, 1813, he died in Sarcelles, Île-de-France, France.
 The town of St. Johnsbury, Vermont, is named after him, as suggested by Ethan Allen.